 As I've gotten older, I think about my own death more often.
 It's a shocking thought.
 I never fully realized that when the ancient philosopher said, “All men are mortal,” he was referring to me!
 Now I know that he was.

-Of course, I could live for another 30 years or step off the curb the wrong way and die within the hour.
+Of course, I could live for another 30 years or trip on the street and die within the hour.
 But I will die sometime.
 I am trying to make peace with this idea, but I can’t quite wrap my mind around it.
 Here today, gone tomorrow?
 The thought makes me shudder.